 Pushing Harder to Achieve 100 Pounds Lost after Gastric Bypass

 And so it stayed: Ninety pounds was lost.
 I was satisfied, but believed I could accomplish more.
-I was still overweight.
-I desired to be in the Century Club of patients who’d achieved 100 pounds weight lost.
+After all, I was still overweight.
+And I wanted to be in the Century Club — patients who’d achieved 100 pounds weight lost.
 My bariatric diet was good, healthy and as prescribed.
-I also was taking the vitamins recommended by my bariatric surgeon for gastric bypass patients.
+I also took the vitamins recommended by my bariatric surgeon for gastric bypass patients.
 I knew that the desire for additional weight-loss from my surgery was not vanity or some other questionable motivator.
 It was simply a need to discover the best in me.

 So, I began a program of daily exercise, and in a few months I’d shed those additional 10 pounds.
 I made it into the Century Club; I’d lost one hundred pounds in total.
 I felt good about myself and my new bariatric life, and I remained grounded.
 I thought the redesigned new me was something of a gift and I was determined to not abuse or exploit what I had received.
 Simply put, I was happy.